FrancisArgnR/Time-series---deep-learning---state-of-the-art/README.md

 - [Lago; Jesus, De Ridder; Fjo, De Schutter; Bart (2018).
 Forecasting spot electricity prices: Deep learning approaches and empirical comparison of traditional algorithms.
 Applied Energy, Volume 221, 1 July 2018, Pages 386-405](https://www.sciencedirect.com/science/article/pii/S030626191830196X?via%3Dihub)

+  Summary: The paper proposes a framework for forecasting electricity prices.
+They use four different deep learning models for predicting electricity prices.
+In addition, they also consider that an extensive benchmark is still missing.
+To tackle that, they compare and analyze the accuracy of 27 common approaches for electricity price forecasting.
+Based on the benchmark results, they show how the proposed deep learning models outperform the state-of-the-art methods and obtain results that are statistically significant.

 ### 2016

 - [Anderson Tenório Sergio; Teresa B. Ludermir (2016).
 Deep Learning for Wind Speed Forecasting in Northeastern Region of Brazil.
 Intelligent Systems (BRACIS), 2015 Brazilian Conference on.](http://ieeexplore.ieee.org/document/7424040/)